October 12, 2021

 The bottom line is this: Preparing your investment portfolio with certain risks in mind could ease some concerns when the stock market hits a big bump down the road.

-It’s never easy to watch stock prices and portfolio values fall – especially during these uncertain times when no one really knows where the bottom is.
+It’s never easy to watch stock prices and portfolio values fall.
 Some inexperienced investors might be tempted to make a quick exit from the market, selling at a loss just to avoid further pain.

 While falling stock prices might be a troubling sign, you could also look at it this way: It means that stocks are essentially on sale, and there’s an opportunity to buy them at a potential bargain.